 BMW’s i3 is one of the most popular EVs in the UK and Europe, and the only one available as both pure-EV and range-extended i3 REX.
 Two battery upgrades during its time in production have seen range increase up to 186 miles on a charge.
 On top of that, a styling refresh has seen a sharper design come through, plus the introduction of a sportier BMW i3s variant.

-Official NEDC Range
+Official WLTP Range

 BMW i3190 miles

-BMW i3156 miles
+BMW i3s176 miles

 |Type 2 – Slow & Fast||CCS – Rapid|

-It is worth noting that these times are only a guide as very rarely will an EV driver want to charge from 0%, preferring instead to keep some battery charge in hand.
-Other factors that might vary the charging time – either reducing it or extending the time taken – include the issue of battery capacities having upper and lower charge restrictions to extend battery life and protect against potential damage, and charging rates slowing down as maximum charge approaches.
+Note that the times shown are only a guide, as very rarely will an EV need to be fully charged from 0%.
+Other factors that might vary the charging time include ambient temperature, in-vehicle energy loads, any upper and lower charge restrictions to extend battery life and protect against potential damage, and charging rates slowing down as the maximum charge is reached.

 |Rapid 50kW||Fast 22kW||Fast 7kW||Slow 3kW|

-|35 mins - 0-80%||3 hours - 0-100%||4:30 hours - 0-100%||11 hours - 0-100%|
+|35 mins 0-80%||3 hours 0-100%||4:30 hours 0-100%||11 hours 0-100%|